cathiele/rpngo/USER_GUIDE.md

     # Any number type mixed with float results in a float
     12.4 5d +  ->  17.4

+### Viewing Variables

+You can use `vlist` to list all assigned variables.
+There is also a special window view that can list variables that is described later.

     # Two integer types combined takes the base of the left term
     32x 50d +  ->  64x

 You can also convert between types using `hex`, `bin`, `oct`, `float`, `real`, `imag`, and `str`.
-You can convert from a string to a type by executing it with `@`
+You can convert from a string to a type by executing

+### Viewing Variables

+You can use `vlist` to list all assigned variables.
+There is also a special window view that can list variables that is described later. it with `@`

     "54x" @  ->  54x